divyanshu-rawat/Passport-Authenticated-Rest-Api/README.md

 * Used JSON web tokens for token-based user authentication
 * Used Passport module together with passport-local and passport-local-mongoose for setting up local authentication within server.
+* Use Mongoose population to cross-reference users within a comment.

 ### How it works !